DYCI2/Dicy2/readme.md

 ### Requirements
 * Mac OS >= High Sierra
-* Max 8
+* Max >= 8

 ### Standard installation
 * Download the [last Dicy2 release](https://forum.ircam.fr/projects/releases/dicy2/).
 * Drag the Dicy2 directory in your Max packages.
-* Install the dependency "MuBu for Max" __>=1.10.5__ from the [Ircam Forum Webpage](https://forum.ircam.fr/projects/releases/mubu/).
+* Install the dependency "MuBu for Max" __>=1.10.12__ from the [Ircam Forum Webpage](https://forum.ircam.fr/projects/releases/mubu/).

- *__RELEASE NOTE: The current release of Dicy2 has been tested with MuBu v1.10.5 [which can be found here](https://forum.ircam.fr/projects/releases/mubu/) in case of hypothetical problems with a later version installed from the Package Manager.
+ *__RELEASE NOTE: The current release of Dicy2 has been checked with MuBu v1.10.5 [which can be found here](https://forum.ircam.fr/projects/releases/mubu/) in case of hypothetical problems with a later version installed from the Package Manager.
 Dicy2 will of course be tested and updated along with the various MuBu releases.__*

 <details><summary>Installation from the code repository for developpers: click here to unfold</summary>